101 Cooking For Two

 • 2 teaspoons celery salt

-Instructions
+Step-by-Step Instructions

 Ingredients for BBQ sauce including ketchup and spices

 • Place over medium heat, stirring aggressively until starting to boil, being careful to avoid splatter.
 This stuff is thick and will burn you.
 Reduce heat to low, cover, and simmer.
 Occasionally remove from heat and stir well.
-Please remove from heat before stirring to prevent splattering and burns.
+Please remove from heat before mixing to prevent splattering and burns.

 Memphis BBQ sauce on pork tenderloin